Skip to content

 Working together to start your child off on the right foot.

 Eligibility for transportation is based on the distance from your home to the school and other factors like program type or special needs.
-You can review the full guidelines to see if your child qualifies for bus service.

 Sign up for delays and cancellations alerts